NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Ceiling Fan: Label Energy Use**

 The label average energy use of the ceiling fan(s).
-If neither Efficiency nor Label Energy Use provided, the OS-HPXML default Label Energy Use (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-ceiling-fans'>HPXML Ceiling Fans</a>) is used.
+If neither Efficiency nor Label Energy Use provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-ceiling-fans'>HPXML Ceiling Fans</a>) is used.

 - **Name:** ``ceiling_fan_label_energy_use``
 - **Type:** ``Double``